 Get window markers!
 They are the best.
 Right now my windows are covered with students’ nicknames on them.
 Also, the Dollar Tree often has the solar powered dancing animals, and now a whole string of them dance along my window!

-Yay for student artwork and fake plants!
+Yay for student artwork and fake plants (I’ve NEVER been able to keep a real plant alive in a classroom).
 I cut the little gold polka dots out of sticker glitter paper from JoAnn Fabrics.
-I thought it added a bit to the ugly vent!
+I thought it added a little bit to the otherwise ugly vent!

-I tried to fill my room with great little posters from the Chicago Teacher Store!
+I try to fill my room with great little inspirational posters.